MatthewPress/tic-tac-toe/README.md

 ## Acknowledgments

-* Ted Summer for encouraging me to take up coding and helping me when I have been at my wits end trying to debug something
+* My roommate for encouraging me to take up coding and helping me when I have been at my wits end trying to debug something
 * The [![Turing][turing.edu]][turing-url] staff, especially the Mod 1 2207 instructors, for a great coding bootcamp experience

 <p align="right">(<a href="#readme-top">back to top</a>)</p>